wilfredinni/pysheetComments/2019/May/poetry_vscode_p3/projects-poetry-vscode-p3.md

 ```

-Now run the tests and if everything is fine, lets move on.
+Run the tests and if everything is fine, move on.

 ## Building and Publishing

-Finally, the time to make our package available to the world has come!
-First make sure you have an account on [Pypi](https://pypi.or).
-If don't have one, you will need to [register](https://pypi.org/account/register/) one.
-Remember that you need to choose an unused name for your project, if unsure go and use the [search](https://pypi.org/search/?q=) to check it out.
+Finally, the time to make this project available to the world has come!
+First, make sure you have an account on [Pypi](https://pypi.or), and if not, you will need to [register](https://pypi.org/account/register/) one.
+Remember that the name must be unique, if unsure go and use the [search](https://pypi.org/search/?q=) to check it out.

 ### Build